-I love to feel free in my clothing; therefore, I avoid things that are too tight.
-I love wide leg trousers, summer dresses – long and short – and skirts, also long and short.
-As for tops, a good tank top or a classic t-shirt in a light fabric will always work.
+I love to feel free in my clothing, therefore I avoid things that are too tight.
+I love wide leg trousers, Summer dresses – long and short – and skirts, also long and short.
+As for tops, a good tank top or a classic t-shirt in a light fabric always works.

 Wear a hat and some shades

 First, a hat will keep your face shaded which is a great way to protect your skin; then it will add some oooomph to your outfit.
-It is a nice finishing touch that will help you keep your cool on those hot summer days.
+It is a nice finishing touch that will help you keep your cool on those hot Summer days.
 Your eyes also need to be cared for, and shades can truly protect the fragile skin of your eyes.
-Have fun with them but make sure the lens is a good one, polarised lenses are the best, in my honest opinion.
+Have fun with them but make sure the lenses are good ones, polarised lenses are the best, in my honest opinion.

 A lighter routine

-My summer moisturiser/make up routine is usually slightly tweaked from my winter one.
+My Summer moisturiser/make up routine is usually slightly tweaked from my Winter one, especially during la canicule.
 I go for a lighter moisturiser that contains aloe vera, and I add a drop of organic SPF50 and some organic carrot oil for a healthy glow.
-For the makeup, a natural mineral powder will do the trick.
-I add some mineral bronzer on the cheeks for a bit of colour and a waterproof mascara, et voilà!
+For my make-up, a natural mineral powder will do the trick.
+I add some mineral bronzer on my cheeks for a bit of colour and a waterproof mascara, et voilà!